 (b) Immediate Interim Suspension.
-Upon examination of the evidence transmitted to the Court by Bar Counsel and of rebuttal evidence, if any, which the lawyer has transmitted to the Court prior to the Court's ruling, the Court may enter an order immediately suspending the lawyer, pending final disposition of a disciplinary proceeding predicated upon the conduct causing the harm, or may order such other action as it deems appropriate.
-In the event the order is entered, the Court may appoint a receiver pursuant to Rule 32 to protect clients' interests.
+Upon examination of the evidence transmitted to the Court by Bar Counsel and of rebuttal evidence, if any, which the lawyer has transmitted to the Court prior to the Court's ruling, the Court may enter an order immediately suspending the lawyer, pending final

-- (c) Notice to Clients.
-A lawyer suspended pursuant to Rule 24(b) shall comply with the notice requirements in Rule 31. - (d) Motion for Dissolution of Interim Suspension.
+(c) Notice to Clients.
+A lawyer suspended pursuant to Rule 24(b) shall comply with the notice requirements in Rule 31.

+(d) Motion for Dissolution of Interim Suspension.
 On two days' notice to Bar Counsel, a lawyer suspended pursuant to Rule 24(b) may appear and move for dissolution or modification of the order of suspension, and in that event the motion shall be heard and determined as expeditiously as the ends of justice require.